er-biotecazu/er-biotecazu/README.md

    <b>Hello, I'm Eric!</b><br>
   I am a biotechnologist and (almost) a bioinformatician.
 I am Spanish and lived for most of my life in the small city of Azuqueca de Henares, not too far away from Madrid.
 Currently, I am living in Copenhagen, Denmark, where I am studying my MSc in Bioinformatics at DTU (among other things).

   I am passionate of learning new things in general: from biology and bioinformatics to history, phylosophy, geography or sociology.
 I love reading and I always try to read something everyday.
 I also love cycling (luckily I live in the land of bikes 😜), hiking, cooking new recipes, learning new languages and travelling to new places.
 I find satisfaction in sharing knowledge with others.
+This led me to create more than 150 articles on Spanish Wikipedia.
 </p>